Plantation at Leesburg

 About an hour northwest of the greater Orlando area in east central Florida, the friendly, gated 55+ community of Plantation at Leesburg makes its home.
 The town of Leesburg has a scenic setting along the banks of Lake Harris, and Plantation at Leesburg has nicely groomed grounds that are dotted with palm trees, waterfalls and ponds.

 Begun in 1987 and completed in 2008, Plantation at Leesburg now has more than 2,800 single family homes throughout 30 or more neighborhoods.
 Some of these are modest while others are more upscale.
 This development is interesting in that it has both manufactured homes and site built homes.
-The site built properties have a wood frame with a stucco or vinyl exterior or are constructed from concrete blocks.
-Sizes range from 1,310 square feet to nearly 3,000 square feet, and many of the older homes have designer upgrades.
-Most residences have a screened-in porch, and some dwellings have a pool.
-Water and golf course views are common.
+Older site built properties have a wood frame with a stucco or vinyl exterior or are constructed from concrete blocks.
+Many have designer upgrades.
+Newer homes feature Mediterranean architecture.
+Sizes range from about 1,310 square feet to nearly 3,000 square feet with two to three bedrooms and two to three baths.
+Most residences have a screened-in porch; some properties have a pool and some have a waterfront location.
+Golf course views are common.

 Residents enjoy 24-hour security and a good menu of amenities, including three clubhouses, each with a swimming pool.
 One pool even has a beach.
 Tennis courts, two fitness centers, basketball courts, walking trails and two 18 hole golf courses are just a few ways to stay busy.